Homily (Reflection) for Saturday of the Third Week of Easter (6th May, 2017) on the Gospel

 When Jesus’ disciples heard yesterday’s gospel (Jn 6:52-59) they said: “This teaching is difficult; who can accept it?”
 Jesus explained, “It is the spirit that gives life; the flesh is useless.
 The words that I have spoken to you are spirit and life.”
 The gospel further reads, “Because of this many of his disciples turned back and no longer went about with him.”

 Jesus said, “I am the way, and the truth, and the life” (Jn 14:6).
 Lying can never be preaching the gospel of Christ.
 Whoever is lying for whatever reason in the name of preaching can only best preach the devil, who “is a liar and the father of lies” (Jn 8:44) and never Christ.
-The people ought to look for Jesus Christ who is the truth and not for God’s ministers.
-Minsters have no reason to lie in the name of preaching.
+The people ought to look for Jesus Christ who is the truth and not for His ministers.
+As a result, no one has reason to lie in the name of preaching.
 Only the truth will set us free, cf. Jn 8:32.

 Bible Reading: 1Cor 3:1-23.